At ASK4CARE SUPPORT SERVICES INC. our largest asset by far are our front-line workers that touch several thousand families each year.

 Home Healthcare Aides:

-Provide in-home assistance with light house-keeping and activities of daily living (ADLs); include but not limited to: laundry, cooking, cleaning, mopping, vacuuming, dusting, taking out the garbage and other household chores.
+Provide in-home assistance with light house-keeping and activities of daily living (ADLs); including but not limited to: laundry, cooking, cleaning, mopping, vacuuming, dusting, taking out the garbage and other household chores.
 They are also known to provide companionship or chair-side assist for individuals that need to be constantly monitored.

 Personal Support Workers: